harshavmb/sqlite3tomysql/README.md

 ```
 python3 migrate.py
-WARNING: This will drop and recreate tables in MySQL database 'kuma'.
+WARNING: This will drop and recreate tables in MySQL database 'mysqldatabase'.
 Are you sure? (yes/no): yes
 Connected to SQLite database: data/kuma.db
 Connected to MySQL database: kuma
 Disabled MySQL foreign key checks.